Key benefits of Nissan Elgrand E51 ownership

 There is a lot of equipment on these cars!
 In addition to the transmission and seating options already mentioned above, the following equipment is available, albeit not at all trim levels.

-If you’d like an English language Nissan Elgrand owner’s handbook to help explain how all of this works, you can buy one here.
+If you’d like an English language Nissan Elgrand owner’s handbook to help explain how all of this works – click here.

 Exterior & Driving

 - Front fog lights.